tobya/gitmysite/readme.markdown

 *Pick a good password.*

-Single File.
+Installation
 ------------

-The only file you need to upload to your site is the *'gitmysite.php'* file, the .gitignore file will be created for you.
+The only file you need to upload to your site is the *['gitmysite.php'][https://raw.github.com/tobya/gitmysite/master/gitmysite.php]* file, the .gitignore file will be created for you.
 I wanted to do this to make it as simple as possible to install, as a result the file might be a bit confusing to read, but I feel it is worth the tradeoff.

 To install place the gitmysite.php script in the root directory you wish to control, change the value assigned to the $PASS variable and visit in your browser.

+When  you first login you will need to create a git repository, then set security on the .git repository either via the script or manually.

+If you wish you can create and edit the .gitignore file.
+Next you can do an initial commit on the Add tab.

+After setup, each time you do a change simply come and click the Add Changed files button and then Give a commit message and commit.

 Get Involved
 ------------